lightman76/jasmine-rails-blanket/README.md

       enabled: true

-You can also include any of the config items supported by blanketjs (see blanket's [config.js](https://github.com/alex-seville/blanket/blob/master/src/config.js) for options) - just leave off the 'data-' prefixes in the yml config
+You can also include any of the config items supported by blanketjs (see blanket's [config.js](https://github.com/alex-seville/blanket/blob/master/src/config.js) for options) - just leave off the 'data-' prefixes and add them to a config key under the blanketjs_coverage key

 Example:

     blanketjs_coverage:
       enabled: true
+      config:
         cover-only: "assets_dev/app/"
         cover-flags: "debug"

 ## Contributing